BenLambright/wedding-song-recommendations/README.md

 - add_file: Contains code to run...
 ---

-## Dataset Explanation
+## Dataset Exploration:

-Details of the dataset are available on `Dataset_attributes.pdf`.
+Details of the dataset are available on `Spotify Charts (All Audio Data) Data Set Dictionary.pdf`.
+It contains column name, datatype, range information and description.
-The dataset originates from the Home Mortgage Disclosure Act (HMDA) database and includes:

-Loan amount, interest rate, applicant income

-Lender ID, loan purpose, and loan type

-Applicant demographics and other relevant financial metrics
+Example:
+27. Column Name: af_valence
+  a.
+Data Type: INT
+  b.
+Range: 0 to 1
+  c.
+Description: Describes the musical positiveness of the track, where high values represent positive valence (e.g., happy, cheerful) and low values represent negative valence (e.g., sad, depressed).
+28. Column Name: af_tempo
+  a.
+Data Type: INT
+  b.
+Range: 0 to 238
+  c.
+Description: The tempo of the track in beats per minute (BPM).
+29. Column Name: af_time_signature
+  a.
+Data Type: Categorical
+  b.
+Range: 0 to 5
+  c.
+Description: The time signature of the track, indicating the number of beats in each bar and the type of note that receives one beat.

-Only numeric features were used for model training to ensure computational efficiency.
+To build the K-means and GMM models only numeric features were used in training to ensure computational efficiency.
-Missing values were imputed and the dataset was standardized before training.
+Missing rows were deleted or imputed and the dataset was standardized before training.

-After preprocessing (cleaning, imputation, and feature selection), we used only **20%** of the total dataset for our analysis.
+After preprocessing , we used all of the resulting data our analysis.
+We noticed that most charting songs tend to repeat in many countries so we had to take care of duplicates.

-###  Reason for Sampling

-Processing the entire HMDA dataset would have required **significantly higher computational resources, time, and storage** on both AWS and GCP.
-Since our **primary goal** was to **evaluate and compare the performance of different cloud platforms** (AWS vs GCP) and data abstractions (RDD vs DataFrame) **using the same dataset**, it was **not essential to use the entire dataset**.

-To maintain a **balance between performance accuracy and cost efficiency**, we used a **20% representative sample** of the cleaned and preprocessed dataset.
-This sampling approach allowed us to:

--  **Reduce cluster runtime and overall computation cost**
--  **Lower memory and processing load on Spark workers**
--  **Preserve a statistically valid distribution** of key features and target variables for analysis

-This ensured that our performance evaluation remained **accurate, scalable, and cost-efficient**, without compromising the reliability of results.

 ---

 ## Environment Setup

 Follow the steps below to configure and run the project on cloud platforms.

-### AWS EMR Setup

-1. **Add Bootstrap Script**
-   - Include the `install_lib.sh` file under the **Bootstrap Actions** section during EMR cluster creation.
-   - This script installs all required Python libraries (NumPy, Pandas, PySpark, psutil, etc.).

-2. **Set Up Logging**
-   - Create a `logs/` folder in your **S3 bucket**.
-   - Add this path under **Cluster Logs** to capture runtime and step logs for monitoring.

-3. **Upload and Run Scripts**
-   - Upload the following files to your S3 bucket:
-     - `df_aws.py`
-     - `rdd_aws.py`
-   - Add them as **Steps** during cluster creation or submit them after cluster launch via the EMR console.

-4. **Accessing Outputs**
-   - After processing completes, output files will be generated in your S3 bucket:
-     - `hmda-rdd-aws-output.txt`
-     - `DF_aws.txt`
-   - These contain model metrics, system performance, and resource usage reports.

----

 ### Google Cloud Dataproc Setup